katieferreol/RobotaPsyche/Final Project/journal.md

 ![](images/codemiko.jpg)
 ![](images/lilmiquela.jpg)

-**WILL I CHANGE MY PROJECT?** Because I am enjoying researching the current trends of artificial intelligence in the entertainment industry, I do not want to change my project.
+**WILL I CHANGE MY PROJECT?** To be honest, I am wary of how much more of my voice I can contribute to the ongoing conversation about AI.
+Though very interesting, I feel like I have put all of my thoughts in our past discussions and presentations.
+I may want to change my project.

 ---------------------------------------

 ## APRIL 19: PROJECT CHANGE?

+I have decided to change my project to be a code instead of a final paper.
+I thought that, because I took this class to learn more complex Processing, that is what I will do.
+Building off my intial idea from last week, I began to look for assets for my project.
+Below are the cats and people that are the main subjects of the code.
 ![](images/cats.png)

 ![](images/people.png)

+Because of the myth of the "black cat bringing bad luck", I decided to change the antagonist from the orange to the black cat.
+To follow, I made more people assets that will initially be wearing black clothing but, when they realize it causes cats to flee from them, will change to more colorful clothes.

 ![](images/wearingblack.png)